Laboratory businesses that need to succeed in a competitive market need to have ISO/IEC 17025 2005 accreditation.

 Assuring the Quality of Test and Calibration Results

-This section of ISO 17025 technical requirements will mention the details required to ensure the quality of results on an ongoing basis.
+This section of ISO/IEC 17025 technical requirements will mention the details required to ensure the quality of results on an ongoing basis.

 The key points are as following: